midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ---------------
 to sequentially process incoming HTTP requests through a series of middleware functions.

 Event emitter , streams, pipes, buffers

 ## `setImmediate (Node.js only)` ##
 =====================================
-Definition: Executes a specified function immediately after the current event loop phase.
+Executes a specified function immediately after the current event loop phase.
 It’s faster than setTimeout(fn, 0) but still waits for I/O operations in the event loop.
 Use Case: Running a task as soon as the current event loop finishes (micro-task level timing).

 ## Example